Frequently Asked Questions

 - Who can help me with registration technical issues?

-- If you are having problems accessing or using the registration database on the Commencement website, please contact technical assistance.
+- If you are having problems accessing or using the registration database on the Commencement website, please contact the Commencement Coordinator.

 - Where can I go to get more information?